eighttrigrams/prototypes/README.md

 # Prototypes

-A collection of older prototypes
+A collection of old prototypes